Dre Campbell Farm

 1. Feed Your Soil an Organic Diet

-Put nutrients back into the soil by adding compost, kitchen scraps, banana peels, manure, and other organic matter.
+Put nutrients back into the soil by adding compost, composted kitchen scraps, banana peels, manure, and other organic matter.

 2. Use a Test Kit